 Simply logging in gives you access to a wide variety of resources for Aetna users.
 You can also visit the Find a Doctor portion of their website to search for providers.
 You can find information on all types of providers there, including professionals and centers that treat substance abuse and substance addiction.

 For mental and behavioral health problems, you are given access to psychiatrists, psychologists, counselors, therapists, social workers, psychiatric nurse practitioners, and primary care doctors.
 In many cases, mental health problems can co-occur with substance abuse, it is important to address mental health concerns if you are seeking care for substance abuse and addiction.

-At Find The Best Rehabs, we specialize in pairing individuals with addiction treatment providers specific to their needs.
-This means that not only will we help you or your loved one find a treatment center that accepts Aetna, but we will also provide a treatment program that will give you or them the best chance of long term recovery.
+At Find Addiction Rehabs, we specialize in pairing individuals with addiction treatment providers specific to their needs.
+This means that not only will we help you or your loved one find a treatment center that accepts Aetna, but we will also provide a treatment program that will give you or them the best chance of long-term recovery.

 Using Your Aetna Plan To Cover Drug And Alcohol Treatment

 There are several factors to consider before using your Aetna plan for drug and alcohol addiction treatment.
 One of these factors is finding out if the treatment facility you plan on attending is covered by your plan.